s-chh/PatchRot/README.md

 | ImageNet100 | 64.6 | 75.4 |

 ## Citation
-If you use this method or this code in your paper, then please cite:
+If you use this method or this code, please cite our paper:

 ```
 @article{chhabra2022patchrot,